reliablyhq/documentation/docs/guides/how-it-works/cli/index.md

 [reliably-scan]: /reference/cli/reliably-discover/

-### Platform/kind organization
+### Platform/Kind organization

 The Reliably CLI will use its internal repository of reliability concerns and advice.
-The store is organized around the Platform and the Kind of resource.
+The store is organized organized in sets of rules, sorted by platform and kind of resources.
 An example for the `Kubernetes` Platform could be a `Deployment` kind of resource.

 <span style="color:red"><i>Do we need to describe this?</i></span>.